Santanu06/FSJSWD_Project18_rodeclone/README.md

-# Project 18 Rode Clone
+# Rode Clone

 ## Santanu Kumar Sahu

 Here i have clone the [rode.com](https://rode.com/en) home page using HTML and Tailwind Css.Also i have created mobile responsive design.
 I realy enjoyed while creating this using tailwind css.
-Also learned a lot about tailwind css .it's realy fun.
+Also learned a lot about tailwind css .it's really fun.

 ### Time taken to Finish this project
 ![badge](https://img.shields.io/badge/Time%20Taken-12hr50min-brightgreen)